We understand that your family is important. That's why the following people may qualify as your dependants:

 Siblings (brothers or sisters), half-siblings, step-siblings and siblings in-law

 Nephews and nieces (including in-laws)

-The table below gives more details about full-time students qualifying to be dependants:
+The table below gives more details about students qualifying to be dependants:

 |Student's age||Rates to be paid||Review period|